 Once you have achieved your Club Pilot rating with the school, just get in touch with our Coaches.
 We leave it entirely up to you to get in touch with us.
 Many pilots use the Club Facebook Group or Telegram Group to make arrangements and then make last-minute phone calls to Coaches and other members.
-Try to stay current and get out flying as much as you can in the first year.
+Try to stay current and get out flying as much as you can in the first year after leaving the School.
 We see so many low airtime pilots turn up at Dunstable, struggle to fly for a few visits, and then they disappear never to be seen again.
 Dunstable is a tricky site to fly - but stick with it and master it, it will make you a better pilot for it!

 We organise various coaching events throughout the year to assist new pilots in our club:

 - Low-airtime / New member evenings: This is where you can meet the Coaches and discuss coaching tips for flying at Dunstable.
 Usually held at the start of the year around February or early March.

 - Summer weekends away to other suitable sites: Usually Rhossili, the Blorenge, Pandy, Long Mynd etc. However, recently as more and more clubs are struggling with site sensitivity, many clubs are insisting on membership to fly their sites, which makes it difficult to take non-members for coaching.